hubertp/type-debugger-tutorial/us-subtyping.md

 ### test1 ###
  - What is the inferred type argument for `B`?
 Why?
+- Does the type of `y` affect the inference of type arguments in this application?

 ### test3 ###
  - What is the inferred type argument for `B`?
 Why?